Careers by Major - Political Science

 Each industry has affiliated associations.
 There are many benefits of becoming a member of an association, such as stating your affiliation on your resume.
 In addition to your experiences and the completion of your university degree, a student membership in an association is one way to get an edge in the job market.
 It also furthers your knowledge of a particular field.
 For example, check out the Canadian Political Science Association.

 If you are interested in breaking into a career in government, numerous MPs and MP hopefuls take on interns or volunteers for their office or election campaigns.
 If you’re interested in law, some legal offices take on interns, especially during the summer.

-If you are a journalist at heart, try to get experience by volunteering for student newspapers, like U of T Mississauga’s Medium (www.mediumutm.ca) or the Varsity (www.thevarsity.ca).
+If you are a journalist at heart, try to get experience by volunteering for student newspapers, like UTM's on-campus publications - The Medium or The Varsity.